Hearts and Bones: Reception

 Hearts and Bones charted for 18 weeks on the Billboard 200, peaking at No. 35, although it is considered to be a relative commercial failure compared to Simon's other recordings.

-Don Shewey of Rolling Stone concluded that the album "is all about heart versus mind, thinking versus feeling, and how these dichotomies get in the way of making music or love."
-He went on to call the songs "subtle", but added that "the music has a certain playfulness that matches the album's cerebral self-consciousness."
-In 1986, Robert Christgau of The Village Voice referred to the album as being "a finely wrought dead end."
+Don Shewey of Rolling Stone concluded that the album "is all about heart versus mind, thinking versus feeling, and how these dichotomies get in the way of making music or love".
+He went on to call the songs "subtle", but added, "the music has a certain playfulness that matches the album's cerebral self-consciousness."
+Billboard said that the album was "well worth the wait" and represented Simon's "best work in nearly a decade".
+In 1986, Robert Christgau of The Village Voice referred to the album as being "a finely wrought dead end".

-In retrospective reviews, William Ruhlmann of AllMusic called Hearts and Bones Simon's "most personal collection of songs, one of his most ambitious, and one of his best."
+In retrospective reviews, William Ruhlmann of AllMusic called Hearts and Bones Simon's "most personal collection of songs, one of his most ambitious, and one of his best".
 Ruhlmann praised the lyrical handling of the subject of romance and the music's blending of doo-wop and rock and roll roots with contemporary styles.
-David Bloom of PopMatters found the album to be "riskier, both musically and lyrically," than its predecessor, One-Trick Pony (1980), "and more engrossing for it."
-He observed that the album was "so tied to Simon's escalating preoccupation with physical and emotional remoteness that it's hard to imagine anyone being surprised when it failed to move a fan base waiting for the next 'Late in the Evening'."
+David Bloom of PopMatters found the album to be "riskier, both musically and lyrically", than its predecessor, One-Trick Pony (1980), "and more engrossing for it".
+He observed that the album was "so tied to Simon's escalating preoccupation with physical and emotional remoteness that it's hard to imagine anyone being surprised when it failed to move a fan base waiting for the next 'Late in the Evening'".